atakandag/data_collection_vloc/README.md

 ```
 Wait until all extractions completed.
 Now you can use your dataset.

-##Using RTAB-Map for 3D Reconstruction of the collected dataset.
+##Using RTAB-Map for 3D Reconstruction of the collected dataset

 Coming Soon..